raspberrypilearning/freecad-chess-set/en/step_2.md

 --- /task ---

 --- task ---
 Now save the file again, but this time, call it `rook.FCStd`.
 Ensure that the cube is selected in the **Model** tab of the **Combo View**, then change the size properties so that it is 15mm x 15mm x 15mm.
-Your rook is now finished, so you can save the file and then close the project.
+Your rook is now finished, so save the file, then close the project.

 ![rook_properties](images/rook_properties.png)
 --- /task ---